I’ve long used curiosity as a tool to help me understand what is happening around me.

 - Listen to learn, rather than respond.
 Most of us listen so we can confirm our opinions, or we only listen so we can respond to objections.
 Try listening to learn something instead.
 Silence can be a handy conversational tool.
 Here are three tips to help you use silence to improve your conversation skills.

 - Pretend you don’t know the answer.
 Once you believe that you know, you will stop looking, listening, or testing.
-But this is precisely what you need to do to spot trends and problems before they arrive.
+However, this is precisely what you need to do to identify trends and problems before they arise.

 - Hold the tension.
 When challenged with something that seems impossible, don’t be quick to dismiss the idea.
 Hold the tension.
 Get curious.
 Explore.
 Everything new was once impossible until someone figured out it wasn’t.

-- Don’t be the smartest person in the room.
+- Don’t be the most intelligent person in the room.
 The more experience and higher position you have, the more you think you’re the brightest in the room, and you stop learning.
-However, if you decide that others may have something to offer something you can learn from, then you will.
-Want to learn how to have better conversations?
-Here are six essential questions you can ask children and employees.
+However, if you decide that others may have something to offer something you can learn from, then you will want to learn how to have better conversations.

 - Think: “I wonder what else?”
 At best, we only see part of the picture, but not all of it.
-By asking, “I wonder what else?” you will keep looking, listening, and exploring.
+By asking, “I wonder what else?” you will continue to look, listen, and explore.

 Sure, there is some wasted effort and discussions in the process of being curious.

-But at the risk of sacrificing a little efficiency for the sake of exploring, know that innovation and breakthrough rarely arrive in a straight line.
+But at the risk of sacrificing a little efficiency for the sake of exploring, know that innovation and breakthroughs rarely arrive in a straight line.

-Curiosity will not only save from disaster but will allow you to notice and take advantage of opportunities.
+Curiosity will not only save you from disaster but will also allow you to notice and take advantage of opportunities.

 Yes, curiosity is vital.
 But what is the essential leadership skill?
 Moral courage.
 Click here to find out why.